 - Direct message – Automate the sending of direct messages under certain conditions.

-- Mention Helper – Create tweets that mention multiple users.
+- Mention Helper – Create tweets that mention multiple users with one click.

 - Automate your Twitter tasks – There is some neat functionality available to automate Twitter tasks: you can set up rules and, based on an action happening, you can trigger an event.
 For example, if someone sends a tweet mentioning your name you can automatically send them a tweet back thanking them, mentioning their name in the tweet.

 5. You want to create highly targeted Twitter Ads campaigns

 Audiense enables you to create laser-targeted campaigns and here’s how.